 Melbourne is in the midst of its second lockdown and, this time, masks are being enforced.
-As we have already witnessed in countries such as the US, this has been met with polarising opinions.
+As already witnessed in countries such as the US, this has been met with polarising opinions.

-But just because masks seem like a physical manifestation of the distress and discomfort we are currently enduring, does not make them part of the problem.
+Masks seem like a physical manifestation of the distress and discomfort we are currently enduring, but that does not make them part of the problem.

-Anti-mask rhetoric, particularly in America, sees the mask as a problem, with citizens declaring that their liberties are at stake.
-One sign at an anti-mask protest, in the US, compared them to muzzles.
-Psychologists claim people’s adverse reaction to masks can be linked to the idea of ‘control’: of wanting to maintain a level of control during a time where so much, of what is going on right now, resides outside the periphery of our power.
+Anti-mask rhetoric, particularly in America, does perceive the mask as a problem, with citizens declaring that their liberties are at stake.
+Anti-mask protesters, in the US, have compared masks to muzzles.
+Psychologists claim people’s adverse reaction to masks can be linked to the idea of ‘control’: of wanting to maintain a level of control during a time where so much, of what is going on, resides outside the periphery of our power.

 Do you know what we do have a degree of control over?
 Not killing other people.
 This virus has ordained us all as potential killers.
 And if something as simple as wearing a mask can help prevent me from infecting someone with Covid-19, then I am going to wear a mask.

 Research reveals males have a bigger issue with wearing a mask than females.
-This made me think of the myriad forms of oppression within a woman’s wardrobe, which we are literally strapped into on a daily basis.
-But that is “acceptable” because it makes women’s waists appear smaller, their breasts perkier and their legs look longer.
+This propelled me to consider the myriad forms of oppression within a woman’s wardrobe, which we are literally strapped into on a daily basis.
+But they are more “acceptable” because administering them makes women’s waists appear smaller, their breasts perkier and their legs look longer.

 For me, I kind of feel like a badass wearing a mask because it is an accoutrement of so many (stereotypical) badasses: bank robbers in balaclavas, bikies in bandanas, and Bane in his breathing apparatus.